 Karzai said in the statement that he was cutting short his trip to China because of the attacks in Logar and Kandahar.
 He was expected back in Kabul on Friday, said Syamak Herawi, a spokesman for the president.

-Nighttime raids on militants taking cover in villages have been a repeated source of strained relations between the Afghan government, which says they put civilians in the crossfire, and its international allies, who say such operations are key to capturing and killing insurgent leaders.
+Nighttime raids on militants taking cover in villages have been a repeated source of strain between the Afghan government, which says the raids put civilians in the crossfire, and its international allies, who say such operations are key to capturing and killing insurgent leaders.

 A deal signed in April was supposed to resolve the issue by putting the Afghan government in charge of such operations.
 But Karzai's statement put all the responsibility for Wednesday's strike on NATO.

-The conflicting reports of the raid in Baraki Barak district also show the confusion and strife that continue to surround these raids despite the document signed in Kabul.
+The conflicting reports about the raid in the Baraki Barak district also show the confusion and strife that continue to surround these raids, despite the document signed in Kabul.
 Villagers said that the airstrike hit a house where a number of families had come in from out of town for a wedding party.
 Afghan police said it was a gathering of militant leaders in the area who had holed up in a village house for the night.